bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-with-rhel-base-images.md

 RUN rm /etc/rhsm-host
 ```

-It's not needed for RHEL 8 or 9 based images.
+The command above is not needed for RHEL 8 or 9 based images.

 Then use `yum` or `dnf` to install your packages.
 Here's a sample of how to do that cleanly.